Rari-Capital/nova/docs/README.md

 ## Future MEV Extraction Mechanism

 ::: danger NOT IMPLEMENTED (YET)
-The mechanism explained below is not currently implemented, but will be in a future iteration of Nova.
+The mechanism explained below is not currently implemented, but will be in a future iteration of the Nova protocol.
 :::

 ### Background